Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: System Model and Problem Formulation

 \subsubsection{Sensing Model}

-As we know, the illumination power to the targets is direction related to the echo SNR, where more target information can obtained if the echo SNR is high.
-As a consequence, beams should be formed at the fRIS towards the directions of the targets to illuminate the targets.
-To this end, one can design the correlation matrix of the reflective signal $\mathbf{v}$ to manipulate the beampattern of the reflective signal.
-Specifically, the relationship between the beampattern and the correlation matrix of the reflective signal can be expressed as
+In the fRIS, beams should be formed towards the directions of the targets for target illuminations.
+To this end, we can design $\mathbf{v}$ to manipulate the beampattern of the reflective signal.
+Specifically, the beampattern of $\mathbf{v}$ is expressed as